Mannington, Dorset

 Mannington and its southerly neighbour Lower Mannington are hamlets in the English county of Dorset.
-They are located within Holt parish 2.5 mi north of Ferndown and 2.5 mi south-east of Verwood in the East Dorset district.
+They are located within Holt parish 2.5 mi north of Ferndown and 2.5 mi south-east of Verwood.
 The village is home to a large electricity substation on the National Grid 400kV transmission network.

+Governance

+In the UK national parliament, Holt is within the North Dorset parliamentary constituency.

+After 2019 structural changes to local government in England, Holt is part of the Stour and Allen Vale ward which elects 1 member to Dorset Council.